dubslow/NoobChessDBPy/scripts/README.md

 For queuing, there's options for PGN input, uci output as input, or SAN input, be they from files or pasted into the command line.
 I particularly recommend the use of `queue_paste_pgn.py` as a great way to enqueue live TCEC PVs into CDB as games are played in real time. `queue_paste_fen_san.py` can also be used for similar purposes, e.g. to enqueue Sesse's output concerning a live human game.
+Finally, the `near_pv*` scripts can provide some ways of automatically queueing, well, positions near the PV of the given root position.
+This can provide substantial focus from the CDB elves onto a given position of interest.

 Many more uses of CDB beyond these are possible, if only the user can conceive of them :) happy scripting!